AJMitev/FileTypeChecker/README.md

 ## Web Applications

-If you are planning to use this library in a Web application you can [check here](https://github.com/AJMitev/FileTypeChecker.Web).
-That library is designed to be used in ASP.NET applications and contains some very useful predefined validation attributes that can be used for IFormFile.
+If you are developing Web application you can [check this](https://github.com/AJMitev/FileTypeChecker.Web).
+That package is designed for ASP.NET applications and contains very useful predefined validation attributes that can be used for IFormFile.

 ## Credits